Acoustic Neuroma Removal

 The following medicines may be given before the procedure:

-Talk to your doctor about your medicines.
-You may be asked to stop taking some medicines up to one week before the procedure.
+Talk to your doctor about your medications.
+You may be asked to stop taking some medications up to one week before the procedure.
 These may include:

 General anesthesia will be used.
 You will be asleep.